 As Steward Brand argues, there’s no time left to be an environmentalist.
 It’s well nigh time to be an ecopragmatist, even if I don’t heartily agree with him, e.g., his promotion of Paul Hawken’s Drawdown ideas which disregard biological reality.

 But the direction and spirit are right.
 Bill Nye-style engineering is what’s needed.
 We can do that.
 Those who don’t know, should learn.
-There are many places to go, such as Environmental Business Council of New England, or the Institute for Local Self-Reliance.
+There are many places to go, such as the Institute for Local Self-Reliance.
 There are plenty of leaders, like Michael Bloomberg, and Mark Carney, and Richard Branson, and Professor Tony Seba.